ahawkins/hawkins.io/wip/2013-08-18-supercharged-serialization.md

 * We couldn't dump the object graph fast enough
 * It broke Ember Data.
-We would update one record, then the server would dump it's graph which sometimes contained an inflight record.
+We would update one record, then the server would dump its graph which sometimes contained an inflight record.
   This causes an error and wasn't worth the trouble.

 We decided it wasn't worth the effort to continue with it.
 If we could solve #1, we'd still be bit by #2.
-It made more sense for to simply ignore dumping full objects and focus on optimizing ID retrevial.
+It was more sensible to ignore dumping full objects and focus on optimizing ID retrevial.
 This is easier for a few reasons.

 * Disabling `include: true` allows to focus on a specific subset of data.
 This makes optimizing and caching must easier.
-Caching an object graph in your application may be impossible due to object associations.
+Caching an object graph may be impossible due to object associations.
 The more associations the more problems.
 This way we know exactly what data is needed to serialize one object.
 * Smaller responses means faster travel over the network.
 It's easier